shivannis/xandr-docs-public/xandr-docs/articles/monetize/creative-faq.md

 A quick note: most creative issues can be mitigated by uploading content directly onto our server and then inputting click/tracking URLs in the designated field.
 Our server is approved across all supply partners, so if your creative passes our auditing, it may be more likely to be permitted on restrictive supply sources like Google Ad Manager than if it is hosted by a third-party ad server.

-There are a few things you can look for before sending a ticket into Xandr Support.
+There are a few things you can look for before sending a ticket into Microsoft Advertising Support.
 First, does the trafficking code (html, javascript, etc.) match the creative?
 A javascript tag that is interpreted as pure html (e.g. `<script></script>`) should be trafficked as html.
 Raw javascript (e.g. `var x = "my tag"`) should be trafficked as such.
 The tag code determines how that impression bus will deliver the ad (i.e. if it will be wrapped within a doc.write or not), so it is often the problem behind blank creatives.

 If your tag code is correct, load a creative preview using our server URL: